Donna J. Petersen, ScD, MHS, CPH

 Senior Associate Vice President, USF Health

 Dean, College of Public Health

 Dr. Petersen is the author of numerous publications, book chapters and a textbook on needs assessment in public health.
 She is a frequent lecturer on topics related to maternal and child health, health care reform, and systems change and leadership, and has provided extensive technical assistance and training to over 25 state health departments in the areas of needs assessment, data system development, systems level accountability and the development of population-based indicators.
-She has served on numerous boards, commissions and task forces and is currently Editor-in-Chief of the Maternal and Child Health Journal, immediate past president of the National Board of Public Health Examiners and chair of the Education Committee for the Association of Schools of Public Health.
+She has served on numerous boards, commissions and task forces and is Editor Emerita of the Maternal and Child Health Journal, founding member and past president of the National Board of Public Health Examiners, Chair of the Council on Education for Public Health and Chair-Elect of the Association of Schools and Programs of Public Health.